stephenslab/udr/README.md

 library(mvebnm)
 ```

-Work through the introductory vignette illustrating the methods on a
+Work through the [introductory vignette][intro-vignette] illustrating the methods on a
 small simulated data set:

 ```R